jan-rybizki/Galaxia_wrap/README.md

 Reduced isochrones can be found here [https://keeper.mpdl.mpg.de/d/cde7cad3a3994cc8998b/].

-Extinction data cube can be found here [https://keeper.mpdl.mpg.de/d/a1e5bfdfacc94940ace1/]
+Extinction data cube can be found here [https://keeper.mpdl.mpg.de/d/a1e5bfdfacc94940ace1/].

+Visibility query for contras sensitivity and reduction routine can be found here [https://keeper.mpdl.mpg.de/d/02a3333d01a34e99a8f5/].